berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

   consist of client side state and server side state.

 Similar
-  a potential correspondence among GLXDrawables and render- ing contexts.
+  a potential correspondence among GLXDrawables and rendering contexts.
 Windows and GLXPixmaps are similar to a rendering context are similar if, and only if, they have been created with respect to the same VisualID and root window.